Aluminium–copper alloys: GP(II) zones

 The GP(II) zones ($\theta$-phases) are largely responsible for the increase in strength of the AlCu alloys.
-They are coherent with the aluminium crystal and consist of alternating layers of aluminum and copper with layer thicknesses of about 10 nanometers and dimensions of up to 150 nanometers.
+They are coherent with the aluminium crystal and consist of alternating layers of aluminium and copper with layer thicknesses of about 10 nanometers and dimensions of up to 150 nanometers.
 In contrast to the GP(I) zones, these are three-dimensional precipitations.
-Their layers are parallel to the aluminum {100} plane.
+Their layers are parallel to the aluminium {100} plane.
 From the $\theta$-phase forms the $\theta'$-phases, but there are overlaps.

 The GP(II) zones need vacancies for growth, which is why a lack of these (e.g. due to magnesium) leads to delayed growth.

 Partially coherent phases

-The $\theta'$-phase is only partially coherent with the aluminum lattice and forms at temperatures from 150 °C to 300 °C. It has the form of platelets and can arise from the GP(II) zones.
+The $\theta'$-phase is only partially coherent with the aluminium lattice and forms at temperatures from 150 °C to 300 °C. It has the form of platelets and can arise from the GP(II) zones.
 However, it can also arise directly as a precipitation from the mixed crystal.
-In the first case, the increasing interfacial energy is reduced by dislocations, in the second case, the precipitates form preferentially at dislocations.
+In the first case, the increasing surface tension is reduced by dislocations, in the second case, the precipitates form preferentially at dislocations.

 Incoherent phases

 The $\theta$-phase is incoherent with the lattice of the mixed crystal.
 It forms at temperatures of 300 °C and more.
 It usually forms larger particles with a larger spacing than the other phases and thus does not lead to any increase in strength or even to a drop if its formation takes place at the expense of the other phases.
-The $\theta$-phase also occurs at temperatures between 150 °C and 250 °C as precipitation at grain boundaries, as this reduces the interfacial energy.
+The $\theta$-phase also occurs at temperatures between 150 °C and 250 °C as precipitation at grain boundaries, as this reduces the surface tension.

 The $\theta$-phase leads to a partial intergranular fracture; however, the fracture behavior remains ductile overall.
 The change in fracture behavior is caused by precipitation-free zones at the grain boundaries.